Emergency situation

 3. Verify and import

-You will now get a preview of your file.
-Here you need to:
+You will now see a preview of your file.
+Here, you should:

-1. Check that the columns show SKU number and Price in the dropdown fields.
+1. Verify that the columns show SKU number and Price in the dropdown fields.

-2. Check "Unique" next to SKU.
-This ensures that prices are updated on the existing products instead of creating new duplicates.
+2. Check the "Unique" box next to SKU.
+This ensures that prices are updated for existing products instead of creating new duplicates.

 3. Do not select a profile.
 The products already have one assigned.

-4. Consider the checkbox "Deduct 20% Danish VAT from prices".
-It is set to (checkmark) by default.
+4. Decide whether to check the box “Deduct 20% Danish VAT from prices.”
+It is checked by default.
 Read the explanation below before importing.

-Your prices will update within a few minutes, depending on the number of products.
+Your prices will be updated within a few minutes, depending on the number of products.

 Prices in Shoporama are saved excluding VAT, while most supplier files and price lists include VAT.
-The checkbox controls whether Shoporama should deduct VAT from your prices on import.
+This checkbox controls whether Shoporama should deduct VAT from your prices during import.

 • Check the box if your prices in the CSV file include VAT.
-Shoporama then multiplies each price by 0.8 and saves the VAT-free price.
+Shoporama will then multiply each price by 0.8 and save the VAT-excluded price.

-• Uncheck the box if your prices are already excluding VAT (for example, if you work directly with cost prices or B2B prices).
+• Uncheck the box if your prices are already exclusive of VAT (e.g., if you work directly with cost prices or B2B prices).
 Otherwise, your prices will end up 20% lower than intended.

-Example calculation: An item costs 1,000 SEK including 25% VAT from the supplier.
+Calculation example: An item costs 1,000 DKK, including 25% VAT, from the supplier.

 Other fields you can update

-The same method can be used to update many other fields, e.g:
+The same method can be used to update many other fields, such as:

 • sale_price, offer price.

-• purchase_price, cost price (important for correct profit margin statistics).
+• purchase_price, cost price (important for accurate profit margin statistics).

 • name, description, meta_title, meta_description.

-Remember to include SKU as a unique field so Shoporama knows which product to update.
-Read more in the guide to CSV importing products.
+Remember to include SKU as a unique field so that Shoporama knows which product to update.
+Read more in the guide to CSV product import.

-Be aware: The VAT checkbox affects all price fields in the same import (price, offer price AND cost price).
-If you want to import cost prices that are already excluded from VAT together with sales prices including VAT, make two separate imports.
+Please note: The VAT checkbox affects all price fields in the same import (price, sale price, AND cost price).
+If you want to import cost prices that are already exclusive of VAT along with sales prices that include VAT, create two separate imports.

-What happens if an SKU does not exist in the shop?
+What happens if an SKU doesn’t exist in the store?

 By default, Shoporama creates a new product for each row where the SKU does not match.
-If you only need to update existing products (e.g. a new price list from the supplier), also check "Skip unique if not found".
-Then unknown SKUs are ignored completely.
+If you only need to update existing products (e.g., for a new price list from a supplier), also check “Skip unique items if they do not exist.”
+This will completely ignore unknown SKUs.

 Not directly.
-Check "Amount is in Danish format" and Shoporama will automatically convert Danish number format (199.90) to international format (199.90) on import.
+Check the box for “Amounts are in Danish format, and Shoporama will automatically convert the Danish number format (199,90) to the international format (199.90) during import.
 This applies to all price fields in the file.

 Can I undo a CSV import if I make a mistake?

-There is no "undo" button.
+There is no “undo” button.
 Always export your products before importing so you have a backup.
-If something goes wrong, you can import the old export again to roll back.
-It's a good idea to test with 5-10 products before running the entire file.
+If something goes wrong, you can re-import the old export to revert to the previous state.
+It’s a good idea to test with 5–10 products before running the entire file.

 How long does the import take?